kren333/Hangman/README.md

 - basic score variable
     - table of scores and usernames
 - basic login sessions (keeps track of username) stored in localStorage
+- logout button that resets variable kept in localStorage

 TODO
 - sign in with google?
 - once you get to word, new component that lets you go back to home
-- logout button that erases localStorage
+- change logout to erase localstorage and still display conditional greeting message
 - statistics page/summary stats for a given day; keep track of timestamps?
 - a word of the day
     - some metric that will lyk if you're getting closer or further